Venafi/cert-manager-venafi-demo/README.md

 ```
 And then go to the url http://localhost:3000

-2. Setup prometheus datasource on grafana using address http://prometheus:9090 (follow this doc if you don't know how to setup grafana dataouserces https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source)
+2. Setup prometheus datasource on grafana using address http://prometheus:9090 (follow this doc if you don't know how to setup grafana datasource https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source)

 3. Export grafana dashboard from charts/venafi-issuer/grafana-dashboard.json file:
   a.
 Go to \<Grafana URL\>/dashboard/import and press "Upload json" button